Neurone/hedera-quickies/monitoring-evm-events/README.md

 ## Setup

+1. Configure cast's RPC provider

+    ```zsh
+    export ETH_RPC_URL=https://testnet.hashio.io/api
+    ```

-1. If you want to use the send-transactions script, set your private key as an environment variable:
+2. If you want to use the send-transactions script, set your private key as an environment variable:

    ```zsh
    export PK=your_private_key_here